Caspar van Hilten

 Caspar van Hilten (bef.
 1583 – c.
 1623) was the editor and publisher of the first Dutch newspaper, the Courante uyt Italien, Duytslandt, &c., printed in Amsterdam from June 14, 1618.
 He had, in effect, been a press officer for the army of Maurice of Nassau before becoming a publisher.

 His son Jan van Hilten (c.1603–1655) was born in Hamburg, presumably when Caspar was there as a press officer.
 Van Hilten was a bookseller as well as (or instead of) a publisher.
 After his death in 1622 or 1623, the business was continued by Jan, who started to publish the weekly newspaper on a regular day (Saturday).
 In 1649, Jan van Hilten's bookstore was located on the Beursstraat in a house named (In) de geborduuerde Handtschoen ("(In) the Embroidered Glove").

+Life and career

+Van Hilten likely came from Hamburg, where he had a son.
+His son, Jan van Hilten, would later take over his printing duties.
+Van Hilten moved from Germany to the Dutch Republic, where he became a newspaperman in the army of Maurice of Nassau.
+This meant writing news for the army.

+After his military career, Van Hilten moved to Amsterdam, where he settled in the "gecroonden Hoedt" (Crown's House) in the late 1610s.
+This was a stock exchange opposite Dam Square.
+From there, he published the Courante, which he also translated into French from 1620 onwards.
+This newspaper was called Courant d'Italie et d'Almaigne and had the same layout as the original.
+This was the first French-language newspaper to be printed in Europe: the Parisian newspaper Gazette did not appear until 1631.